UbiquityDotNET/Llvm.NET/docfx/articles/Samples/codegeneration.md

 [!code-csharp[Main](../../../Samples/CodeGenWithDebugInfo/Program.cs#FunctionDeclarations)]

 ## Generating function bodies
-This is where things really get intersting as this is where the actual code is generated for the functions.
-Up to this point evertyhing has created metadat or prototypes and signatures.
-The code generation generally follows a pattern that starts with creation of an entry block to initialize the paramaters and then additional blocks for the actual code.
-While LLVM IR uses an SSA form with virtual registers, code generation, usually doesn't need to worry about that so long as it follows some basic rules, in particular, all of the locals are allocated a slot on the stack via alloca along with any paremeters.
+This is where things really get interesting as this is where the actual code is generated for the functions.
+Up to this point everything has created metadata or prototypes and signatures.
+The code generation generally follows a pattern that starts with creation of an entry block to initialize the parameters and then additional blocks for the actual code.
+While LLVM IR uses an SSA form with virtual registers, code generation, usually doesn't need to worry about that so long as it follows some basic rules, in particular, all of the locals are allocated a slot on the stack via alloca along with any parameters.
 The parameters are initialized from the signature values.
 All of which is done in the entry block.
 LLVM has a pass (mem2reg) that will lower this into SSA form with virtual registers so that each generating application doesn't have to worry about conversion into SSA form.